starfleit/docs-starfleit-io/content/_index.md

 ***
 # Starfleit Web Application

-**Starfleit Web Application** is the official web front-end interface for swapping Terra native tokens and CW20 tokens.
+**Starfleit Web Application** is the official web front-end interface for swapping Fetch.ai native tokens and CW20 tokens.
 The web application is located [here](https://app.starfleit.io).

 A wallet is required to interact with Starfleit Web Application.
 > For web,